javascript-pro/flash/README.md

 https://github.com/javascript-pro/flash/tree/staging/app/src/Flash

-A modular animation cartridge for [Goldlabel](https://goldlabel.pro), inspired by the spirit of old-school Flash.
-Built with **Next.js, React, GSAP, and TypeScript**.
+A modular animation cartridge for [Goldlabel](https://goldlabel.pro), inspired by the spirit of old-skool Flash.
+Built with **React, GSAP, and TypeScript**.

 ## 🚀 Quick Start